-You must get a goggle compatible helmet so you don’t experience that dreaded “gaper gap” which is the space between your goggle and helmet.
-With A portion of your forehead showing, it’ll be exposed to elements that can leave you feeling chilly and with a ridiculous sunburn.
+You must get a goggle-compatible helmet so you don’t experience that dreaded “gaper gap,” which is the space between your goggle and helmet.
+With a portion of your forehead showing, it’ll be exposed to elements that can leave you feeling chilly and with a ridiculous sunburn.

 Ski and Snowboard Helmet Certifications

 Although no US law mandates any protective standards for snowsports helmets, two independent organizations certify snow helmets to a safety standard.

 American Society for Testing and Materials (ASTM)– It is the American Standard for brands producing helmets for US Sales and gives an ASTM F2040 Certification for helmets that have completely passed their testing requirements.
 The testing focuses mostly on retention and positional stability.

 European Committee for Standardization (CEN) divides helmets into Class A and Class B. Class A is the most protective, while Class B is a little less protective based on service area.
 The EN 1077A/B certification focuses primarily on impact testing.